jlupini/nf_tools/README.md

 - **Precompose PDF Pages** - Select all the PDF pages you want to precompose in the project panel, and run this script.
 It will precompose all selected assets, and put them in a new folder with the paper background layer.
 Your project must contain the root folder ‘Assets’ and a composition called ‘Paper BG’ for this script to work.
 If guide layers for each page are selected as well, the new comps will contain that guide layer, with a checkbox toggle for its opacity.
 Use the checkbox instead of the layer's visibility to show or hide it, since the visibility control is used in PageInit as well.

-- **Create Spotlight Layer** - Draw a mask on the target layer, around the quote you want to spotlight (the last mask to have been created will be used).
-Then run this script, and a spotlight layer will be created above the target layer, with the same dimensions and position (and the target layer as its parent).
-In and out points are automatically set as markers, drag them to the appropriate positions.
-If you want to bring in/out the spotlight multiple times, just add more markers (every odd marker is an in point, every even marker is an out point).
-Effect controls will be created on the target layer for maximum Opacity and minimum Feather.
-The spotlight path is derived from the spotlight mask on the target layer, so you shouldn’t need to touch the spotlight layer itself (besides trimming it to reduce needless rendering).
+- **Create Spotlight Layer** - Adds a spotlight layer (if none already exists) for the selected page, and allows you to either convert highlights on the page, or a custom-drawn mask on the layer, to a spotlight mask.
+The first time this script is run, it will generate a Spotlight layer which is actually creating the visible effect.
+For each spotlight mask you have on a page, the script will create a Span layer above the main Spotlight layer.
+The Span layer indicates the in and out points of that particular spotlight mask.
+If you need to make adjustments to the mask path itself, perform those adjustments to the mask on the Span layer.
+Main Spotlight layer needs to be active for the spotlight mask in a Span to work.
+Controls for opacity, duration of fadeIn/fadeOut and feather are on the relevant Span layer.
+If multiple Span layers overlap, try to make sure they have *more overlap than the duration setting* or you'll see an opacity jump halfway through the overlap area.

 - **Citation Overlay** - Adds a citation in the top right hand corner of the comp.
 Set the in/out points using the markers.